nksauter/LS49/LY99/saul/README.md

-Planning for the March 2022 LY99 SPREAD data collection
+Planning for the March 2022 LY99 SPREAD data collection.
+Develop an entirely new workflow for SPREAD analysis building on the Sauter 2020 and Mendez 2021 papers.
+Perform the following steps:
+1. Simulate a 100,000-image dataset, on a Rayonix form factor, with and without a point spread function.
+See [slurm script 918365](./918365.sh).
+Note:  I will develop the scattering factor analysis first without the PSF, and later consider the PSF.
+2. Indexing and integration with dials.stills_process, naive, with [script 922530](./922530.sh).

 Begining Dec.
 18, 2021, perform a new simulation with the Rayonix form factor
 ```